KarseKaj/KarseKaj/README.md

 ### Hi there, I'm Karse Kaj.
 I'm from Denmark, and I'm coding in my spare time.

-## I'm a Front-end, and Back-end developer.
+## I'm a Front-end developer.

 ⚡・I'm currently working on a discord bot & a FiveM server.
+⚡・FiveM Developer
+⚡・Discord Bot Developer (Unofficial)

 ### Connect with me!